cedafercha/.NET-LibraryProject-CleanArchitecture/README.md

 # README :)

-Practical exercise working with different topics such as:
+Practical exercise covering various topics, including:

-- Clean Architecture having different layers with unique responsibilities.
+- **Clean Architecture:** Designing layers with unique responsibilities.
-- CQRS pattern for handling read and write in separate processes.
+- **CQRS pattern:** Handling read and write operations in separate processes.
-- AAA pattern in Tests improving order and readability at the time of development.
+- **AAA pattern in Tests:** Enhancing order and readability during development.
-- Exception middleware for better control of response messages and http codes.
+- **Exception middleware:** Improving control over response messages and HTTP codes.
-- Handling asynchronous processes using Tasks.
+- **Asynchronous Processes:** Managing tasks effectively.
-- Linq for DB queries/writes.
+- **LINQ:** Performing database queries and writes.
-- SOLID principles.
+- **SOLID Principles:** Ensuring maintainable and scalable code.
-- Mediator pattern.
+- **Mediator Pattern:** Facilitating communication between objects.
-- Clean code.
+- **Clean Code:** Writing readable and well-structured code.

 ## Project Structure - Layers
 ### Api
-- In this layer the Controller is declared along with the Exception Middleware.
+- This layer contains the Controller and the Exception Middleware.

 ### Application
-- Contains the ViewModels, the Profiles for handling AutoMapper and the Query-Commands implemented with Mediator.
+- This layer includes the ViewModels, Profiles for handling AutoMapper, and Query-Commands implemented using the Mediator pattern.

 ### Domain
-- It has the business logic, mainly the LoanService, which is responsible for the entire main process of the system.
+- This layer contains the business logic, primarily the **LoanService**, which is responsible for managing the core processes of the system.

 ### Infrastructure
-- It is responsible for having access to the DB with Finder and Repository classes, separating reading and writing responsibilities.
+- his layer manages database access using Finder and Repository classes, separating reading and writing responsibilities.

 ### Tests
-- Unit and integration tests.
+- This layer includes both unit and integration tests.

 ## Running the App
 ```sh